Next Page

 1160 Notification to Law Enforcement

-DFPS is responsible for sending notifications to the local law enforcement agency for all CPI and CCI intakes.
+DFPS is responsible for sending notifications to the local law enforcement agency for all Child Protective Investigations (CPI) and Child Care Investigations (CCI) intakes.
 In most cases, this notification is made by SWI.

 Texas Family Code §261.105(b)